Getting knockout sleep is imperative for proper recovery.

 I feel asleep and woke up in a natural rhythm.
 My body knew what was up.
 There wasn’t a guessing game going on.

-I’d never felt so energized, and I made some great gains during this period.
+I’d never felt so energized, and I made some great strength and mass gains during this period.

 Now, do you have to go this drastic?